-Sheppey’s beautiful resort beaches feature two 'Blue Flag Awards' for 2019 at Sheerness Beach (Beach Street) and Minster (The Leas), with Leysdown (Promenade) receiving a 'Seaside Award'.
+Sheppey’s beautiful resort beaches are located at Sheerness Beach (Beach Street) and Minster (The Leas), with Leysdown (Promenade).
 These are dog-free (seasonal) beaches overlooking the Thames Estuary, with traditional seaside activities such as a park with free sandpit and water play facilities at Sheerness.

 Minster Shingle Bank Beach is a quieter rural beach, with an adjacent watersports zone and coastal park.
 Take a relaxing two mile stroll along the beach from Sheerness to Minster, and end with a freshly cooked lunch at the beach cafe, The Little Oyster or enjoy some refreshments beside the sea at The Sweet Hut which hosts a number of seaside events each year.

 Leysdown is a bustling resort with a sandy beach and traditional amusement facilities, the RNLI lifeguards will patrol this beach from July 4th 2020 during summer peak times.

 Discover the 'Sheppey Shoreline' (downloadable pdf) - a family guide to the wildlife that can be found across the island's beaches.
 Print off the guide and take it with you and see what you can find and identify, remembering to follow the Seashore Code.

 As you will expect with the beautiful coastline and maritime history there are a local clubs and organisations that provide opportunities for all to get involved and make the most of the natural environment.